SvenVw/fdm/.changeset/tall-paths-occur.md

 "@svenvw/fdm-docs": minor
 ---

-Add explaination for how Dutch legal norms are calculated with fdm-calculator
+Add explanation of how Dutch legal norms are calculated with fdm-calculator